cBioPortal/datahub-study-curation-tools/gene-table-clean-up/build_input_seedDB/Readme.md

 `cytoband` and/or `chromosome` info from NCBI and/or portal DB, to supplement HGNC download and supplemental gene lists.

 ##### Troubleshoot #1
-With HGNC update, some entries may get new location information in HGNC, and cause WARNINGs as below
+With HGNC update, some entries may get new location information in HGNC, and cause WARNINGs.
 ```
 WARNING: ... entry already have location info.
 (Redundancy and possible conflicts)
 ```
 To clear WARNINGs, remove this entry from `location-supp.txt`

 ##### Troubleshoot #2
-With HGNC update, some entrez ID may become unavailable, and cause WARNINGs as below
+With HGNC update, some entrez ID may become unavailable, and cause WARNINGs.
 ```
 WARNING: ... entry is skipped - entrez ID does not exist in main table.
 (Redundancy)
 ```